 How to Make this Angelfish Popsicle Stick Craft

 For the popsicle sticks, you can paint plain ones or buy the ones that are pre-colored.
 Don’t feel like getting out the paints and don’t have the pre-colored ones?
 No problem.
 You can always have them color with crayons or markers too.

 You’ll see some other options for decorating at the end of this post too.

-Take four of your dry stick and lay them out parallel to one another.
+Take four of your dry popsicle sticks and lay them out parallel to one another.

 Keep going along until you have four sticks crossing over the other four.
-I made mimi glue dots to show Kenzie where to add her own glue dots.
+Mini glue dots are another great option if you don’t have time to let things dry.

 Let it the popsicle sticks dry.
 The red popsicle stick bled a little bit onto the yellow, so I had Kenzie add some paint over it at that time.